winifred-healthdata/Customer-Retention-and-Revenue-Driver-Analysis-for-an-Online-Retail-Business/README.md

 5. Is revenue evenly distributed across customers, or is it driven by a small group of high-value customers?

 6. Which products experience the highest return activity, and how much revenue is lost through refunds?

+## Dataset Overview

+The dataset contains transactional sales records from an international online retail company.
+It captures information about the products customers purchased, including the quantity bought, the price paid, and the country from which the order originated.
+Each row in the dataset represents a single product line within an invoice rather than an entire order.
+As a result, a single invoice may appear multiple times if a customer purchased several different products within the same transaction.
+The data covers transactions made between December 2010 and December 2011.